Which parts of your overall vision will you tackle this year?

 Annual Planning – Your Big Short-Term Goals

 I think that if you inquire among your friends whether they have an annual plan, most of them will answer yes.
 If you dig a little deeper, though, you’ll find that most people’s yearly plan is very vague, and it sounds a lot like the annual plan from last year, and the year before, and the year before that.

 That’s the New Year’s resolution effect.
 Please understand that the annual plan proposed by this program is nowhere similar to a New Year’s resolution.
-Those New Year plans are made in haste from a place of shame and fear; they are not well thought out, even if, most of the time, they have good intentions behind them.
+Those New Year plans are made in haste from a place of shame and fear; they are not well thought out, even if they have good intentions behind them most of the time.

 Most people at least swear to themselves they’ll get healthy or stop some bad habit they have.
 But that’s the problem with plans made without the proper analysis: they’re doomed to fail from the start.

-But you are in a very different boat, aren’t you?
+You, however, are in a very different boat by now, aren’t you?
 You have gained superior knowledge about yourself and your capabilities.
-You’ve designed your vision exactly the way you wanted it to be, and set goals that are clear, realizable, and measurable.
+You’ve designed your vision exactly the way you wanted it to be and set goals that are clear, realizable, and measurable.